Azure/terraform-provider-azapi/docs/resources/data_plane_resource.md

 	```
 - `retry` (Attributes) The retry block supports the following arguments: (see [below for nested schema](#nestedatt--retry))
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))
+- `update_headers` (Map of String) A mapping of headers to be sent with the update request.
+- `update_query_parameters` (Map of List of String) A mapping of query parameters to be sent with the update request.

 ### Read-Only